 - Schluter SET is a premium unmodified thin-set mortar.
 It can be used to set tile, including large and heavy tile and is approved for use over Schluter boards and membranes.
 It provides a sag-resistant, smooth and creamy consistency and is easy to handle and spread.

-Schluter ALL-SET is a specialized modified thin-set mortar and is engineered for use both under and over all DITRA and KERDI products – perfect if you’re including a heated floor in your next project.
+- Schluter ALL-SET is a specialized modified thin-set mortar and is engineered for use both under and over all DITRA and KERDI products – perfect if you’re including a heated floor in your next bathroom remodel.
 I know, I said not to use modified thin-set to install tile over a membrane.
 Schluter has done a lot of testing in the lab and in the real world to develop a modified thin-set that cures completely in 12 hours when used to install tile over a membrane.
 I love this because now we can use one high-quality thin-set for all of the tiles we install, no matter what is underneath.

-Schluter FAST-SET is a specialized modified rapid-setting thin-set mortar that is ready to grout in 4 hours, which is ideal for fast-track projects.
-It is also suitable for use both under and over al DITRA and KERDI products.
+- Schluter FAST-SET is a specialized modified rapid-setting thin-set mortar that is ready to grout in 4 hours, which is ideal for fast-track projects.
+It is also suitable for use both under and over DITRA and KERDI

 All three of the products make the installation process easier.
 They also allow tile installers to use a single source for their tile installation systems.
 This is all while guaranteeing product compatibility.
 The best part about using Schluter’s new thin-set mortars is when they are used with certain Schluter products, an extended lifetime warranty is available.

 All Schluter thin-set mortars are premium grade for high performance and have a smooth, creamy consistency, making it easier for tile installers to work with.
 They are sag-resistant and suitable for use with porcelain and large and heavy tile applications.